Condorman: Development

 Condorman was inspired by The Game of X by Robert Sheckley, a novel published in 1965.
 The Chicago Tribune called it "genuinely funny and suspenseful."
 The New York Times said it was "often very funny".
 The Los Angeles Times called it "riotous".

 The film was slightly more racy than Disney normally produced.
-Then president Ron Miller said the Barbara Carrera character was "the sexiest in Disney's history".
+Then-president Ron Miller said the Barbara Carrera character was "the sexiest in Disney's history".

 The Condormobile was a modified Nova Sterling kit car.

 Filming

 Condorman was filmed in Paris, Monte Carlo and Zermatt, Switzerland.
-Rémy Julienne, a renowned French stunt driver whose previous work included The Italian Job and a number of James Bond films among more than a hundred others, coordinated the film's car chases and stunts.
+Rémy Julienne, a renowned French stunt driver whose previous work included The Italian Job and several James Bond films among more than a hundred others, coordinated the film's car chases and stunts.
 Julienne, who mostly worked in French productions, kept a high standard for the film's set pieces involving cars, stating that "You recognize a good [car chase] because it is fresh and surprising.
 A bad one reminds you of a hundred you have seen before."

 The film's special effects were directed by Colin Chilvers, who previously worked on the first two Superman films starring Christopher Reeve.
 The effects were filmed at the location also used by Chilvers for the Superman films: Pinewood Studios.
 Using the same facilities meant efficiency for Chilvers to create the effects he desired, reusing the equipment from Superman and adapting it for Condorman.
-A problem Chilvers encountered was being unable to fit the mold used by Reeve to Michael Crawford, requiring him to make a new set of molds for Crawford.
+A problem Chilvers encountered was being unable to fit the mold used by Reeve for Michael Crawford, requiring him to make a new set of molds for Crawford.
 He also enforced a strict gag rule among his 12-man crew to never disclose the methods used to create the effects after the film's release, asking "[w]hy do audiences need to know how each effect is done?
 It lessens their enjoyment of the movie."

 Release

-The film did poorly at the box office.
-Disney reportedly lost $9.5 million on the picture.
+The film opened at the Odeon Marble Arch in London on July 2, 1981.
+The film performed poorly at the box office and Disney reportedly lost $9.5 million on the picture.
 The disappointing financial returns from Condorman, along with three other flop films, contributed to Disney's poor financial performance in 1981.